singularitti/PoissonSchrodingerSimulator.jl/docs/src/developers/style-guide.md

 If these guidelines are not followed, your pull requests may not be accepted.

 !!! info
-    The style guide is always a work in progress, and not all Lanczos code follows the rules.
-When modifying Lanczos, please fix the style violations of the surrounding code (i.e., leave the code tidier than when you started).
+    The style guide is always a work in progress, and not all PoissonSchrodingerSimulator code follows the rules.
+When modifying PoissonSchrodingerSimulator, please fix the style violations of the surrounding code (i.e., leave the code tidier than when you started).
 If large changes are needed, consider separating them into another pull request.